 After the installation is done type ‘nc -h’ like shown in Figure3.

-Depending on the situation you are you can use netcat for a lot of things like file transfering , port scanning , port redirection , hard drive cloning, http headers spoofing, chatting with your friend in the computer lab and more.
+Depending on the situation you are you can use Netcat for a lot of things like file transferring, port scanning, port redirection, hard drive cloning, http headers spoofing, chatting with your friend in the computer lab, and more.
 The sky is the limit!
-You don’t need many command options of this tool to use netcat in different ways and for different purposes, if you know how to operate as a server and as a client and have imagination you can do things that nobody thought or did before.
-Netcat operates in two modes , as client or as a server so you can use netcat to connect to somewhere or listen for an inbound connection.
+You don’t need many command options of this tool to use Netcat in different ways and for different purposes, if you know how to operate as a server and as a client and have imagination you can do things that nobody thought or did before.
+Netcat operates in two modes, as a client or as a server so you can use Netcat to connect to somewhere or listen for an inbound connection.

 The -l option, is the option that makes the difference, if it is used with nc then netcat will operate in listening mode.
 The -p option allows the user to specify the port on which the server should listen.

 We use Facebook, email and other social networks to communicate with each other.
 How do you chat with your buddy in the school’s computer lab without an internet connection?
 Netcat does the magic for you.
 Since Netcat creates almost any kind of connection and is designed to read and write data across both TCP and UDP why not try to set up a simple chat?
 We need a server and client to connect to our server.
 One of you guys should be the server and he should learn about the -l option which put Netcat in server mode.
 Figure 4, shows how to set up the server using Netcat in listening mode.
 We will use port 12345 and will specify the port number with the -p option.

 Figure 4 – Creating the Server with Netcat

 The client needs the server ip to connect to it.
 My server and my client are on the same machine so I use localhost for the hostname.
 The command ‘nc hostname port’ puts Netcat in client mode and connects to the specified hostname on the specified port.
 Open a new terminal window and type ‘nc localhost 12345’ as shown in Figure 5.